About Docs GitHub Discord Sign in

 path string The default path to present the user (e.g. when opening the media browser on an Image Field).

-extensions string An array of file extensions that should be displayed.
+extensions array An array of file extensions (strings) that should be displayed (e.g., [png, jpg]).
 If provided, any file with an extension not included in this list will not be shown to the user.

-categories string Similar to media.extensions, but using categories of files: image (jpg, jpeg, png, gif, svg, bmp, tif, tiff), document (pdf, doc, docx, ppt, pptx, vxls, xlsx, txt, rtf), video (mp4, avi, mov, wmv, flv), audio (mp3, wav, aac, ogg, flac) and compressed (zip, rar, 7z, tar, gz, tgz).
-If both media.extensions and media.categories are provided, media.categories will be ignored.
+categories array An array of category names (strings) to allow specific file types: image (jpg, jpeg, png, gif, svg, bmp, tif, tiff), document (pdf, doc, docx, ppt, pptx, vxls, xlsx, txt, rtf), video (mp4, avi, mov, wmv, flv), audio (mp3, wav, aac, ogg, flac) and compressed (zip, rar, 7z, tar, gz, tgz).
+If both extensions and categories are provided, categories might be combined or extensions might take precedence depending on the field.

 If media is set to a string, it is equivalent to settings both media.input and media.output to that value, prefixed with / for media.output.